ExplicITConsulting/set-outlooksignatures.com/parameters.en.md

 Templates in .htm format must be UTF-8 encoded (without BOM) and the charset must be set to UTF-8 (`<META content="text/html; charset=utf-8">`).

-Each format has advantages and disadvantages, please see `Should I use .docx or .htm as file format for templates?
-Signatures in Outlook sometimes look different than my templates.` in this document for a quick overview.
+Each format has advantages and disadvantages, please see the FAQ '[Should I use .docx or .htm as file format for templates?
+Signatures in Outlook sometimes look different than my templates.](https://set-outlooksignatures.com/faq#7-should-i-use-docx-or-htm-as-file-format-for-templates-signatures-in-outlook-sometimes-look-different-than-my-templates)` for a quick overview.

 Only images in the first subfolder below the template file matching the Windows Connected Files naming convention (https://docs.microsoft.com/en-us/windows/win32/shell/manage#connected-files) are downloaded.
 Only use relative paths for the src attribute in img tags.
 All other paths are considered external and are not downloaded.